 It’s important to plan your African trip right since it is such a vast continent with an abundance of attractions to see and must-try activities.
 If you’re interested in seeing wild animals then visit Kenya for the most impressive wildlife and the best organized tours.
 Or if history is your forte, where better to revel in the past than the ancient land of the pyramids and pharaohs?
 Visit Egypt for an experience of a lifetime.
 But if your idea of the perfect holiday is to spend lazy days on unspoilt beaches, then visit Africa's popular island - Zanzibar in Tanzania.

-The weather throughout the African continent is generally the same: warm year round.
+The weather throughout the African continent is generally the same: warm year-round.
 But the North African countries including Egypt and Tunisia tend to be extremely hot between the months of June and September.
 High season is from September to April when the weather’s milder.

 Best Time to Fly to Africa

 Countries closer to the Indian Ocean, Tanzania and Mauritius for example, have a heavy tropical rainy season that runs anywhere from January to March or even until June in some countries.
-For the best weather, visit anytime between June and October but try to avoid the scorching heat from December to March.
+For the best weather visit Africa anytime between June and October but try to avoid the scorching heat from December to March.

 Africa Travel Information

 - Many travelers would pick the Caribbean when searching for a beach destination, but Africa has some of the most beautiful beaches in the world.
 Mauritius in the Indian Ocean, for example, has some of the best diving and fishing in the area.
 While the island of Zanzibar in Tanzania has been dubbed “paradise” by many visitors because of its turquoise waters.